-The success of our product candidates depends on timely achievement of successful clinical results and regulatory approval.
+The success of our product candidates depends on achieving successful clinical results and regulatory approval.
 Failure to obtain regulatory approvals could require us to discontinue operations.

 None of our product candidates have been approved for sale.
 Any product candidate we develop is subject to extensive regulation by federal, state and local governmental authorities in the U.S., including the FDA, and by foreign regulatory agencies.
-Our success is primarily dependent on our ability to timely enroll patients in clinical trials, achieve successful clinical results and obtain regulatory approvals for our most advanced product candidates.
+Our success is primarily dependent on our ability to obtain regulatory approval for our most advanced product candidates.
 Approval processes in the U.S. and in other countries are uncertain, take many years and require the expenditure of substantial resources.

 We will need to demonstrate in clinical trials that a product candidate is safe and effective before we can obtain the necessary approvals from the FDA and foreign regulatory agencies.
 If we identify any safety issues associated with our product candidates, we may be restricted from initiating further trials for those products.
 Moreover, we may not see sufficient signs of efficacy in those studies.
 The FDA or foreign regulatory agencies may require us to conduct additional clinical trials prior to approval.
 Despite the time and money expended, regulatory approvals are uncertain.
-In addition, failure to timely and successfully complete clinical trials and show that our products are safe and effective would have a material adverse effect on our business and results of operations.
+Failure to successfully complete clinical trials and show that our products are safe and effective would have a material adverse effect on our business and results of operations.
 Even if approved, the labeling of the product may significantly limit the commercial opportunity for such product.